ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app/phone-detail/phone-detail.component.ts" path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.component.ajs.ts"></code-example>

-Now there are two AngularJS components using an Angular Classicservice!
+Now there are two AngularJS components using an Angular Classic service!
 The components don't need to be aware of this, though the fact that the service returns observables and not promises is a bit of a giveaway.
-In any case, what you've achieved is a migration of a service to Angular Classicwithout having to yet migrate the components that use it.
+In any case, what you've achieved is a migration of a service to Angular Classic without having to yet migrate the components that use it.

 <div class="alert is-helpful">